 With the rise of digital devices, more children are being monitored for dry eye symptoms.
 If a slowed blink rate is caught early, an eye doctor may prescribe blinking exercises.
-However, many doctors question if blinking exercises are enough.
-Females are more at risk for meibomian gland dysfunction and may require extra treatment.
+However, many doctors question if blinking exercises are enough, and many people fail to do them.
 Optometry Times suggests 10 good blinks—meaning eyes fully closed for two seconds, then squeezed for another two seconds—for every hour of digital device use.
 To help increase blinking back to a normal rate, you can also download a blinking app or set blinking reminders on a mobile phone or laptop.
+Yes, those exist!

 When an eye doctor prescribes blinking exercises, they usually suggest a follow up appointment in four weeks to see if the patient has any improvement in dry eye and eye pain management.
-The doctor can also determine if the patient is willing to do the exercises, and if not, they can prescribe additional treatments such as heated eye masks.
+The doctor can also determine if the patient is willing to do the exercises, and if not, they can prescribe additional treatments such as heated eye masks and eyelid hygiene.

 Early detection of dry eye is important to take advantage of therapies for advanced dry eye disease.
 The earlier the disease is diagnosed, the less likely the therapies will cause pain and affect vision.